e99h2121/gitbook-languagelearning/start-learning-second-language-detailed.md

 Because I was live in Shanghai, China.
 I thought that not to learn Chinese is missing my chance.
 And always thought that "if I go back to Japan, my own experience should be my important property.
 And then at that time Chinese language also should be one of it, because I definitely live in China".
 Even our working language is English, eventually communication is come from one's mind and mind.
 At that time, if I want to have better relationship with Chinese workmate, just to use English is still not good enough.

+It was my motivation.
+Even though, when we talking about the method to learn in practical way, if we are not good enough in one kind of language, the first thing is to be a parfect in one language as quickly as possible.
+It is also true.
+Without mastering any language, it is also impossible to be a two or three kind of language speaker.
+And it delivers just a imperfect result.
+So, after getting one language in our minimum requirement level, we should proceed to the next step.

 #Mother language